CANARIE: Content Delivery Service (CDS)

 The Content Delivery Service provides Canadian R&E institutions with high-speed access to content providers like Amazon, Microsoft, Google, Yahoo, Facebook and Box.net.
 It has become an important service within CANARIE's Network Program.

 NREN Connection Service

 The CANARIE Connection Service is a dedicated connection for researchers who need a direct, secure, private link with peers, within Canada or globally.
 The service can provide researchers up to a 100 Gbit/s point-to-point Ethernet connection to high-performance computing centres or research facilities across Canada or around the world by being directly installed into their infrastructure.
 NREN Program CANARIE provides funding to provincial and territorial network partners through the NREN Program.
-This funding ensures that the national backbone and the provincial and territorial networks continue to support Canadian innovation and leadership by increasing capacity, reliability, and upgrades to existing equipment and infrastructure, enabling network management (tools and training); and extending the reach of the provincial and territorial networks to more institutions.
+This funding ensures that the national backbone and the provincial and territorial networks continue to support Canadian innovation and leadership by increasing capacity, reliability, and upgrades to existing equipment and infrastructure, enabling network management (tools and training), and extending the reach of the provincial and territorial networks to more institutions.

-Research Software Program

-CANARIE's Research Software Program funds development of software tools for research.
-Software created under CANARIE's Research Software Program is designed to be modular and re-usable.
-Reusable research software tools may be found at science.canarie.ca.
-These are available for use by any researcher.